kk-engineer/robosathi/content/en/docs/maths/statistics/t_test.md

 to the normal distribution but with heavier tails. <br>
 - Shape of the curve or mass in tail is controlled by degrees of freedom.

-**Degrees of Freedom(\(\nu\)):** <br>
-It represents number of independent pieces of information available in the sample to estimate the variability in the data.<br>
-Generally speaking, it represents the number of independent values that are free to vary in a dataset when estimating a parameter. <br>
-e.g.: If we have 10 observations and the sum of values = 50. <br>
-The sum of first 9 values can be anything, but the 10th value is fixed at 50 - (sum of other 9 values). <br>
-So, we have only 9 values that can change independently, therefore, the DOF = 9.

 ![](https://robosathi.com/images/t_distribution.png)

 There are 3 types of T-Test: <br>